 How Does Online Speech Therapy Work with a Toddler?

-Traditionally, early language therapy meant that you’d travel to a clinic or a speech-language pathologist would come to your home.
-However, things have changed in the age of technology.
-Online speech therapy has been rapidly growing in popularity as more families look for affordable and convenient alternatives that provide the same high-quality level of care.
+Traditionally, speech therapy for toddlers required traveling to a clinic or having a speech-language pathologist come to your home.
+However, online speech therapy has been rapidly growing in popularity as more families look for affordable and convenient options that provide the same high-quality care.

 How does online speech therapy work for very young children?

-Let’s get one thing out of the way: a speech therapist would never recommend or expect a toddler to sit in front of a screen for 30 minutes during their session.
-That’s not how children learn best, nor is it how children acquire skills that serve as the building blocks of speech and language development.
+Let’s get one thing out of the way: A speech therapist would never recommend or expect a toddler to sit in front of a screen for 30 minutes.
+That’s not how children learn best or gain the skills needed for speech and language development.

-In this article, we explore how online speech therapy works for toddlers, and why it can be so impactful in helping them reach their communication milestones.
+In this article, we explore how online speech therapy works for toddlers to help them reach their communication milestones.

 Caregivers are the key to their child’s communication success